polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

-If you save the above Hyperlambda into some file called e.g. _"explicit-arguments.get.hl"_, and you refresh your _"Endpoints"_, and select the new endpoint - You will see that the endpoint evaluator automatically determines that this endpoint can (optionally) handle arguments, what the argument names are, and what their types are.
+If you save the above Hyperlambda into some file called e.g. _"explicit-arguments.get.hl"_, and you refresh your _"Endpoints"_, and select the new endpoint - You will see that the endpoint evaluator automatically determines that this endpoint can handle arguments, what the argument names are, and what their types are.
 See screenshot below for how this should look like.